-Drought-resistance and tolerance of hot, sunny places; more than 4 months of continuous bright-pink blooms; a medium size shrub that will fit in all but the smallest of gardens; easy-care, plus pest and disease resistant – what’s not to like about the Hopi Crape Myrtle?
-Crape myrtles are tough shrubs with an established reputation for easy care and consistent flowering, and they are the backbone of many gardens in warmer areas.
+Drought-resistance and tolerance of hot, sunny places; more than 4 months of continuous bright-pink blooms; a medium sized shrub that will fit in all but the smallest of gardens; easy-care, plus pest and disease resistant – what’s not to like about the Hopi Crape Myrtle?
+Crape myrtles are tough shrubs with an established reputation for easy care and consistent flowering, which as made them the backbone of many gardens in warmer areas.
 The Hopi Crape Myrtle is among the pick of the bunch, having been bred to resist the mildew disease that disfigures most traditional varieties.
 Not only that, it is more resistant to cold than almost any other variety, so for this shrub zone 6 is a breeze, and even in zone 5 it will survive with a little care, and quickly recover from winter damage.

 You can grow the Hopi Crape Myrtle as a rounded, multi-stem shrub, or you can easily train it to a single trunk, and so grow it as a small tree.
 Either way it will be constantly smothered in blooms, and this plant makes a colorful addition to any garden.
 You can grow it as a specimen on a lawn, in a row as an informal screen or hedge, among other shrubs in a border – wherever you use it you will love it.

 Plant the Hopi Crape Myrtle in full sun, as shade reduces flowering.
 Once established it will be happy in even the sunniest and driest spot in your garden – these plants are renowned for their drought-resistance.
 It will grow in almost any kind of soil, just so long as it is well-drained and not constantly wet.
 Even in poor, rocky soil, this plant will thrive.